arvidn/libtorrent/docs/manual.rst

 There are two modes in which storage (files on disk) are allocated in libtorrent.

- * The traditional *full allocation* mode, where the entire files are filled up with zeroes before anything is downloaded.
+ * The traditional *full allocation* mode, where the entire files are filled up with zeros before anything is downloaded.

  * And the *compact allocation* mode, where only files are allocated for actual pieces that have been downloaded.
 This is the default allocation mode in libtorrent.